ikp4success/shopasource/README.md

 ```

 ##### deploys
-project currently runs on heroku, you can setup your own heroku instance and deploy. for more information goto https://devcenter.heroku.com/articles/git.
+project currently runs on Heroku, you can setup your own app-instance and deploy. for more information go to https://devcenter.heroku.com/articles/git.
+You could also use another service to host the project.

 **API**